centre-pathogen-genomics/CPGIH_Utility/README.md

 ```

 ### ONT ISOLATE GENOMES
 The `ont_genomesqc.sh` script works similar to the Illumina one.
-It will take the input FASTQ reads, assign taxonomy to the reads using [Kraken2](https://github.com/DerrickWood/kraken2), generate a draft assembly with [flye](https://github.com/mikolmogorov/Flye), and summarise the assembly quality (length, N50 etc.) and (depth of) coverage.
+It will take the input FASTQ reads, assign taxonomy to the reads using [Kraken2](https://github.com/DerrickWood/kraken2) and generate a draft assembly with [flye](https://github.com/mikolmogorov/Flye).
+Expected output is, like the Illumina script above, a directory with subdirectories for Kraken2 and Flye outputs - taxonomic profiles and assembled genomes respectively and the `summary.tsv` file describing, for each sample:
+- the number of input FASTQ reads
+- the distribution of the read lengths (min, average, max, N50)
+- the number of contigs in the final assembly
+- total assembly length
+- assembly N50
+- top 3 most abundant species as detected by Kraken2

 Three positional arguments are required:
 1. A file listing the basenames you want to include (the name of the sample), one per line